This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Indochinese Barbet (Megalaima annamensis) – LC

-Recently finally split from Black-browed and confined south Laos and south Annam
+Recently split from the Black-browed Barbet and is now confined to southern Laos and southern Vietnam.

 Red-collared Woodpecker (Picus rabieri) – NT

-Although it occurs in Laos, Vietnam is the only logical place to search for this bird.
-Astonishingly elusive for a Woodpecker it totally eluded us as it does most tour groups
+Despite being found in Laos, Vietnam is the site to search for this bird.
+Surprisingly elusive for a Woodpecker, it has remained out of sight—just as it does in most tour groups.

 Blue-rumped Pitta (Pitta soror) – LC